Information for Professors Incorporating Service Learning into their Courses

-1. Browse our Community Partner list to see agencies and organizations where your students could possible serve.
+1. Browse our Community Partner page to see agencies and organizations where your students could possible serve.
 Note, arrangements can also be made to have students serve at agencies and organizations not on this list (we love to add to our list… it just keeps growing!)

 2. Brainstorm how Service Learning would benefit your class.
 What real life experiences would benefit your students?
 How could interacting in the community help them better learn course material?
 How might working hands-on motivate them to want to learn more, and succeed?
 Not sure?
 Contact the Service Learning department.
 We will brainstorm with you.